killersparrow0/Adv-Filter-Bot1/Readme.md

   </a>
 </p>

-__This Is Just An Clone of Simple Advance Auto Filter Bot Complete Rewritten Version Of [Adv-Filter-Bot](https://github.com/CrazyBotsz/Adv-Auto-Filter-Bot)..__
+__This Is Just An Simple Advance Auto Filter Bot Complete  94% Clone of [Adv-Filter-Bot](https://github.com/CrazyBotsz/Adv-Auto-Filter-Bot)..__

 __Just Sent Any Text As Query It Will Search For All Connected Chat's Files In Its MongoDB And Reply You With The Message Link As A Button__